TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 • The Calculator

 The procedures for estimating how many tiles you need are the same whether you're tiling your entryway floor or kitchen walls.
-Let's get started if you have gathered all this stuff!

-Before taking your measures, make sure the area is clear & nothing is in the way of a straight line with your measuring tape.
+Before getting started with the measurements, make sure the entire area is clear & nothing is in the way with your measuring tape.
 Move all furniture to the middle of the room and banish any pets that may be in your way!
-If you are unable to clear the whole area, check that the measuring tape can travel in a straight line without bending or folding over an object.

-For Square & Rectangle Rooms: In inches, measure the length and width of the space.
+In inches, measure the length and width of the space.

-We have to multiply the length by the width in feet to get the square feet of the room.
-Sq.
-Ft. = L * W.
+That will provide you with the total square footage in inches for each place you intend to tile.
+You'll have to multiply the length by the width in feet to get the square feet of the room.

 Here's an example: